“Smart and attractive packaging of spices might victimize you and play with your health.”

 - Garam masala and curd chilli

 These spices contain pesticides beyond the prescribed limits by the Food Union.

-Hence, we must start buying and consuming spices that are safe, chemical-free, free of preservatives, no additives like the ones delivered by Healthy roots.
+Hence, we must start buying and consuming spices that are safe, chemical-free, free of preservatives, no additives like the ones delivered by Healthy Roots.

-If overlooked, consumption of these spices might lead to nausea, vomiting, blurred vision, digestion issues, etc. Different in colour and price, but after being mixed, spices hit your taste buds.
+If overlooked, consumption of these spices might lead to nausea, vomiting, blurred vision, digestion issues, etc. Different in color and price, but after being mixed, spices hit your taste buds.
 So, it becomes essential that you include the right one in your kitchen and diet.